apache/arrow/docs/source/cpp/compute.rst

 Element-wise ("scalar") functions
 ---------------------------------

+All element-wise functions accept both arrays and scalars as input.
+The semantics for unary functions are as follow:

+* scalar inputs produce a scalar output
+* array inputs produce an array output

+Binary functions have the following semantics (which is sometimes called "broadcasting" in other systems such as NumPy):

+* ``(scalar, scalar)`` inputs produce a scalar output
+* ``(array, array)`` inputs produce an array output (and both inputs must be of the same length)
+* ``(scalar, array)`` and ``(array, scalar)`` produce an array output.
+  The scalar input is handled as if it were an array of the same length N as the other input, with the same value repeated N times.

 Arithmetic functions
 ~~~~~~~~~~~~~~~~~~~~

-Those functions expect two inputs of the same type and apply a given binary
+These functions expect two inputs of the same type and apply a given binary
 operation to each pair of elements gathered from the inputs.
-Each function
-is also available in an overflow-checking variant, suffixed ``_checked``.

-If any of the input elements in a pair is null, the corresponding output
-element is null.
+If any of the
+input elements in a pair is null, the corresponding output element is null.

+The default variant of these functions does not detect overflow (the result
+then typically wraps around).
+Each function is also available in an
+overflow-checking variant, suffixed ``_checked``, which returns
+an ``Invalid`` :class:`Status` when overflow is detected.

 +--------------------------+------------+--------------------+---------------------+
 | Function name            | Arity      | Input types        | Output type         |